(248) 837-5090

 Ask your contractor to explain the order of operations.
 The first phase should usually handle site access, grading, underground drainage, hardscape base needs, and any structural work that later landscaping depends on.
 Cosmetic layers like mulch installation, seasonal color, or small accent plantings can often wait until the functional work is complete.

-Question 6: What Should the Estimate Include?
+Question 6: What Should a Warren, MI Landscaping Estimate Include?

-A useful estimate should make the scope understandable.
+A useful landscaping Warren MI estimate should make the scope understandable.
 Look for specific line items or written descriptions that cover demolition, disposal, soil preparation, grading, drainage, plant material, mulch or stone, edging, sod or seed, hardscape connections, lighting if included, access limitations, and cleanup.
 If the estimate only says "install landscaping" without detail, it is hard to compare value or know what is missing.

 For Warren homeowners, it also helps to ask how the crew will protect existing concrete, driveways, fences, and neighboring property during work.
 Many lots have tight access, and equipment movement should be planned before the first day on site.
 If the landscaping connects to a patio installation, walkway, retaining wall, or driveway edge, the estimate should explain how those transitions will be handled.